 100 hours of Anatomy and Physiology

-- Students who need an anatomy and physiology class to become a Professional Bowenwork Practitioner can attend an online class sponsored by Essential Learnings.
-To enroll, click on Find a Class, and use the pull down menu to select Knowledge of Anatomy and Physiology.
+- Students who need an anatomy and physiology class to become a Professional Bowenwork Practitioner can attend an online class facilitated by Nancy Pierson.
+To enroll, click on Find a Class, and use the pull down menu to select Anatomy and Physiology for Bowenworkers.
 Click here for a class description.

 - In addition, the Academy recommends that students who do not have a bodywork license also take the 60-hour Pathology class.
 Click on Find a Class and use the pull down menu to select Pathology.
 Click here for a class description